A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Experiments

 \subsection{Results}

-In this section, we show the performance of proposed \textbf{ATP} on GTA5$\rightarrow$Cityscapes in Table \ref{Tab:GTA2CS}, SYNTHIA$\rightarrow$Cityscapes in Table \ref{Tab:SYN2CS}, and Cityscapes$\rightarrow$Cross-City in Table \ref{Tab:CS2CC}.
-ATP (w/o TP), ATP (w/o P), and ATP denote results of different training stages, namely implicit feature alignment, bidirectional self-training, and information propagation, respectively.
-In addition, we compare our method with previous state-of-the-art works, including traditional source data-dependent methods~\cite{AdaptSeg,ADVENT,CBST,CAG,FDA,MaxSquare,PLCA,SIM} and source data-free methods~\cite{SFDA,UncertaintyReducing,S4T,SFUDA,HCL}.
+In this section, we show the performance of proposed \textbf{ATP} on GTA5$\rightarrow$Cityscapes in Table \ref{Tab:GTA2CS}, SYNTHIA$\rightarrow$Cityscapes in Table \ref{Tab:SYN2CS}, and Cityscapes$\rightarrow$ACDC in Table \ref{Tab:CS2ACDC} based on different backbones.
+ATP (w/o TP), ATP (w/o P), and ATP denote results of different training stages: curriculum feature alignment, complementary curriculum self-training, and information propagation, respectively.
+In addition, we compare our method with previous state-of-the-art works, including traditional source data-dependent methods~\cite{AdaptSeg,ADVENT,CBST,CAG,FDA,MaxSquare,PLCA,SIM,DAFormer,HRDA} and source data-free methods~\cite{SFDA,UncertaintyReducing,S4T,SFUDA,HCL}.
 The utility of source data can directly align distributions of source and target domains.
-Thus conventional source data-dependent approaches obtain higher performance than source data-free adaptation methods reasonably.
+Thus, conventional source data-dependent approaches obtain higher performance than source data-free adaptation methods reasonably.
 Notice that our method \textbf{ATP} performing domain adaptation without source data achieves comparable results or even better than source data-dependent methods.
 Furthermore, concerning source data-free scenarios, our method outperforms previous works \cite{SFDA,UncertaintyReducing,HCL,S4T,SFUDA} with a large margin.
+Compared to recent source data-free methods, we can observe that the proposed ATP still performs better than them, including Cal-SFDA \cite{Cal-SFDA}, C-SFDA \cite{C-SFDA}, DT-ST \cite{DT-ST}, and so on.